Leading Edge in Basic Science Award

 - Seconding letter from Full member of the Society

 Both letters should name the specific contribution(s) for which the scientist is nominated and discuss the potential impact on toxicology.
 A publication list is not sufficient without discussion of the impact and how the nominee meets the award criteria.

-The award includes a plaque that is presented at the SOT Annual Meeting Awards Ceremony, a cash stipend, and an invitation to deliver the Leading Edge in Basic Science Award lecture at the Annual Meeting at which the award is given, as well as an invitation to write a review for Toxicological Sciences that relates to the research for which the award was given.
+The award includes a plaque that is presented at the SOT Annual Meeting Awards Ceremony, a cash stipend, and an invitation to deliver the Leading Edge in Basic Science Award Lecture at the Annual Meeting at which the award is given.